Clean Water Act: Effects

 More than half of U.S. stream and river miles, about 70 percent of lakes, ponds and reservoirs, and 90 percent of the surveyed ocean and near coastal areas continue to violate water quality standards.
 The reasons for the impairment vary by location; major sources are agriculture, industry and communities (typically through urban runoff).
 Some of these pollution sources are difficult to control through national regulatory programs.

 However, since the passage of the 1972 act, the levels of pollution in the United States have experienced a dramatic decrease.
 The law has resulted in much cleaner waterways than before the bill was passed.
 Agriculture, industry, communities and other sources continue to discharge waste into surface waters nationwide, and many of these waters are drinking water sources.
 In many watersheds nutrient pollution (excess nitrogen and phosphorus) has become a major problem.
-It is argued in a 2008 paper that the Clean Water Act has made extremely positive contributions to the environment, but is in desperate need of reform to address the pollution problems that remain.
-A 2015 paper acknowledges that the CWA has been effective in controlling point sources, but that it has not effective with nonpoint sources, and argues that the law must be updated to address the nation's current water quality problems.
+It is argued in a 2008 article that the Clean Water Act has made extremely positive contributions to the environment, but is in desperate need of reform to address the pollution problems that remain.
+A 2015 article acknowledges that the CWA has been effective in controlling point sources, but that it has not been effective with nonpoint sources, and argues that the law must be updated to address the nation's current water quality problems.

-A 2017 working paper finds that "most types of water pollution declined [over the period 1962-2001], though the rate of decrease slowed over time...
+A 2017 working article finds that "most types of water pollution declined over the period 1962-2001, though the rate of decrease slowed over time...
 Our finding of decreases in most pollutants implies that the prevalence of such violations was even greater before the Clean Water Act."
 Several studies have estimated that the costs of the CWA (including the expenditures for the Title II construction grants program) are higher than the benefits.
 An EPA study had similar findings, but acknowledged that several kinds of benefits were unmeasured.
 A 2018 study argues that "available estimates of the costs and benefits of water pollution control programs [including the CWA] are incomplete and do not conclusively determine the net benefits of surface water quality."